survivejs/react-book/manuscript/08_implementing_dnd.md

 }
 ```

 If you drag a `Note` now, you should see some debug prints at console.
-We still need to figure out logic.
-Both `noteSource` and `noteTarget` give us access to `Note` props.
-In addition at `noteTarget` we can access the source `Note` through `monitor.getItem()` while `props` map to target.
-For DnD operations to make sense we'll to be able to tell individual notes apart.
-We'll need to model the concept of identity before we can move further.
+We are still missing some vital logic to make this all work.

-W> Note that React DnD isn't hot loading compatible so you may need to refresh browser manually while testing these changes.
+W> Note that React DnD doesn't support hot loading perfectly so you may need to refresh browser to see prints you expect!

 ## Developing `onMove` API for Notes

-In order to make `Note` operate based on id, we'll need to tweak it a little.
+In order to make `Note` operate based on id, we'll need to do a few things:

+* Capture `Note` data on `beginDrag`
+* Capture target `Note` data on `hover`
+* Trigger a callback on `hover` so that we can deal with the logic on higher level

+You can see how this translates to code below.

 **app/components/Note.jsx**